tferracina/ArDCA-Python/writeup.typ

   f_i^"data" (a) = 1/M_"eff" sum_mu w_mu delta(sigma_i^((mu)), a), quad f_(i j)^"data" (a, b) = 1/M_"eff" sum_mu w_mu delta(sigma_i^((mu)), a) (sigma_j^((mu)), b)
 $

-A practical starting point for the system is the profile model $J equiv 0$, and $h_i^"prof"(a) = log f_i (a) + "const"$, which already matches the one-site frequencies.
+A practical starting point for the system is the profile model, an independent-site Potts model where the first empirical moments are matched by means of the fields,
+$
+  h_i^"prof" (a) = log f_i (a) + "const",
+$
+but all couplings are set to zero $ J equiv 0$.
 In addition, zero or user-provided initial parameters can also work.

 *Likelihood and moment matching*